Hurricane and storm surge warnings issued for parts of SC, NC as Florence nears

 Storm surge could be 2 to 4 feet on the Charleston-area beaches, in the estuaries and downtown, according to the National Hurricane Center.
 But it could be as much as 9 feet in Myrtle Beach.

-The winds and worst of the surge are most likely to arrive Thursday evening but could start to be felt as early as Thursday morning, said Dixon.
+The winds and worst of the surge are most likely to arrive Thursday evening but could start to be felt as early as Thursday morning, Dixon said.
 High tide would be about midnight.

 “Our nearest concern is going to be for flash floods,” Dixon said.